TheFirst1Hunter/react-starter/README.md

 <br>
 you can use this syntax with any of the folders and you can add your folders to this convention, just add it to the ts config and vite config files

+---

+### 🖱 ⌨️ Usage

+1- rename the `.env.example` to `.env`

+2- get to know the architecture

+---

+### 🕍 Architecture

+-   use either the useFetch hook or create function and put them inside the "API" folder but stick ti either using hooks or writing functions an example of the useFetch

+-   always after writing component or a hook or an API, remember to import it in the index file then exporting it